 Fold the sleeves towards the inside, fold the bottom half way towards the shoulder pads and slide the coat hanger down until the hook is inside the collar, then place the jacket at the top after you have packed everything else to make sure it stays in place.

-The coat hanger will prevent the jacket from crumbling and losing shape and when you get to your hotel, you can simply take it out and hang straightaway.
+The coat hanger will prevent the jacket from crumbling and losing shape and when you get to your hotel, you can simply take it out and hang straightaway, so even if the hotel room doesn’t have enough hangers, you brought your own.

 Dry solid toiletries will not only help you with saving space in your luggage, but also avoid spillages and contribute to a greener environment free from single use plastic.
-And several of these dry toiletries are also chemical-free, vegan and generally more natural.
+What is more, several of these dry toiletries are also chemical-free, vegan and generally more natural.

 There are several brands that we love and can recommend: